todo-make-username/data-processing-struct/README.md

 * `#[UseDefaultOnEmpty]` - Basically exactly what it says.
 When the current assigned value passes an `empty` check, reflection looks at the property's default value, and then uses that instead.
 	* Pro Tip: Combine with `#[Trim]` to clean up blank form fields with a single space in them.

-#### Tailor Attribute Properties
+#### Hydration Attribute Properties
-These are set when a Tailor Attribute class is initialized.
-They can be used in your own attributes if your attribute extends the `AbstractTailorAttribute` class.
+These are set when a Hydration Attribute class is initialized.
+They can be used in your own attributes if your attribute extends the `AbstractHydratorAttribute` class.

 * `public ReflectionProperty $Property;` - The ReflectionProperty object to look up information about the property.
-* `public bool $is_initialized;` - Basically what it says.
-Tells you if the property has been initialized with a value or not.
-	* **IMPORTANT:** This will ALWAYS be true for non-typed properties (aka Duck Typed), even with no default value.
-Blame PHP's `ReflectionProperty`, not me.
+* `public bool $value_exists = false;` - This is true if a key matching the property's name is in the incoming array.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>